from The Weatherstaff PlantingPlanner – intelligent garden design software

 The program chooses plants for all-year-round interest, so that your borders are not a one-season wonder.
 It also gives you the opportunity to select your favourite garden style and colour palette, as well as providing family-friendly, wildlife-friendly and low maintenance options.

 If you are going to spend your hard-earned money on transforming your garden, you need to make sure the money is spent on those plants which will not only thrive in your location but will also look stunning all year round.
 The Weatherstaff PlantingPlanner will show you how.
-The program is available both as a download or as a CD.

 Don’t forget – the Weatherstaff PlantingPlanner also makes a great gardening gift!
 Buy it for the gardeners in your life and they can enjoy designing their own garden borders with the help of its built-in intelligence and interactive features.